e271828e/Flight.jl/docs/notes/design/framework_spec.md

 idiom.** It is a one-child assembly whose `input_connections` surface the child's entire input face set — `input_passthrough(rig, "child")` verbatim ([§8.8][s8-8]).
 Any component can therefore be built and simulated in
-isolation: every input becomes a root slot fed by ordinary conditions and [devices](#g-device), and every output is observable in the [snapshot](#g-snapshot) table.
+isolation: every input becomes a root input fed by ordinary conditions and [devices](#g-device), and every output is observable in the [snapshot](#g-snapshot) table.

-One qualification comes from the root-slot rule ([§8.2][s8-2]).
-An *abstract* input entry (`terrain = AbstractTerrainField`, [§4.4][s4-4]) cannot surface as a root slot, because abstract-at-root is a build error.
+One qualification comes from the root-input rule ([§8.2][s8-2]).
+An *abstract* input entry (`terrain = AbstractTerrainField`, [§4.4][s4-4]) cannot surface as a root input, because abstract-at-root is a build error.
 The rig therefore satisfies that entry *inside* the rig: a concrete stub child (a `SampleTerrainField` provider) wired to the face, with the concrete remainder exposed via `input_passthrough(rig, "strut"; except = ("terrain",))`.